JHU-PL-Lab/www-pl/logistics.md

 3. Written assignments covering topics in the mathematical theory of programming languages.

 The collaboration policy for assignments is you are _strongly encouraged_ to form teams of up to four people to work together on solving the assignments, but everyone must submit their own writeup of the answers (no emailing solutions to each other).
 Those of you who understand the material are encouraged to engage in peer teaching to help other students on your team or other teams.

-We have several _Collab Lab_ slots each week when your group can meet together and work, and have us around to get feedback or help from.
-The collab lab is described in more detail below.

 Please make sure to consult the course [Academic Integrity Policy](integrity.html) on what is legitimate interaction for homeworks, it is spelled out in detail there.